pagopa-archive/io-infrastructure-post-config/kubernetes/system/README.md

 Make sure to

-* Set the correct public static IP (previously allocated with Terraform) in *istio-custom.yaml*

 * Set the correct public static IP (previously allocated with Terraform) in *nginx-ingress-custom.yaml*

 If any change is needed, please commit it to the repository.